 Add filter and Protein Skimmer.

 For a biocube 29 gallon tank, add a filter or protein skimmer that your tank requires.
-If you want to add a protein skimmer in a 29-gallon tank and you have normal to heavy bioload, then visit the link https://aquariumhelps.com/best-protein-skimmer-for-biocube-29/ this might help you to choose the right one.
+If you want to add a protein skimmer in a 29-gallon tank and you have normal to heavy bioload, then visit the link Best Protein Skimmer for biocube 29 (On Budget) this might help you to choose the right one.

 Add Substrate (Rock, Sand, Coral, etc.)